BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 Each qualifying transit stop is assigned one of two tiers based on service type:

-- **Tier 1** — served by heavy rail transit or very high-frequency commuter rail (at least 72 trains/day across both directions).
+- **Tier 1** — served by heavy rail transit or very high-frequency commuter rail (at least 72 trains/day across both directions, or the sum of total commuter rail stops regardless of direction).
 In the Bay Area: BART stations in Alameda, San Francisco, San Mateo, and Santa Clara Counties, and qualifying Caltrain stations (Tamien Station through the future Salesforce Transit Center, excluding stations with no daily service).
-- **Tier 2** — served by light rail transit, high-frequency commuter rail (at least 48 trains/day), or bus rapid transit.
-In the Bay Area: VTA light rail, SF Muni Metro and Streetcar, AC Transit Tempo, and select additional stops.
+- **Tier 2** — served by light rail transit, high-frequency commuter rail (at least 48 trains/day across both directions, or the sum of total commuter rail stops regardless of direction), or bus rapid transit.
+In the Bay Area: VTA light rail, SF Muni Metro and Streetcar, AC Transit Tempo, and select additional bus stops that are adjacent to dedicated lanes and have AM and PM peak headways of 15 minutes or less.

 ### Pedestrian access points

 Buffer distances under SB 79 are measured as a straight line from the nearest edge of a parcel to a pedestrian access point for the TOD stop — not from a single station centroid.
-While "pedestrian access point" is not defined in the statute, guidance communicated by the bill author's office to HCD establishes the following hierarchy:
+While "pedestrian access point" is not defined in the statute, staff relied upon guidance in the HCD *SB 79 Advisory Clarifications on Definitions for Metropolitan Planning Organizations*, published March 23, 2026, and on previous communication from the bill author's office in response to a request or clarification by MPOs.

+Guidance from the HCD Advisory: "Any applicable station entrance, boarding platform access point, or location of a Transit-Oriented Development stop as defined and depicted on the applicable Metropolitan Planning Organization Senate Bill 79 map."

+(Source: SB 79 [Advisory Clarifications on Definitions for Metropolitan Planning Organizations](https://www.hcd.ca.gov/sites/default/files/docs/planning-and-community/sb-79-mpo-advisory.pdf), published March 23, 2025)

+Guidance communicated by the bill author's office:

 - Where an entrance exists: the station entrance
 - Where no entrance exists: the platform edges
 - Where neither exists: a single point

+(Source: letter transmitted electronically from Senator Scott Wiener's office to Southern California Association of Governments staff in response to MPO questions, December 23, 2025)

 ### Development standards

 SB 79 sets the following minimum development standards by tier and distance from a TOD stop.
-Local agencies may not apply lower height, density, or residential FAR limits than those listed below.
+With the exception of TOD Alternative Plans approved by HCD prior to July 1, 2026 and eligible exemptions, local agencies may not apply lower height, density, or residential FAR limits to qualifying residential development projects than those listed below on parcels zoned for commercial, mixed use, or residential development.

 | Distance from TOD stop | Tier 1 height | Tier 1 density | Tier 1 FAR | Tier 2 height | Tier 2 density | Tier 2 FAR |
 |---|---|---|---|---|---|---|